WISDEM/WISDEM/docs/wisdem/nrelcsm/theory.rst

 Transformer
 ~~~~~~~~~~~
-To obtain the transformer mass in kilograms and cost in USD from the machine rating in megawatts,
+To obtain the transformer mass in kilograms and cost in USD from the machine rating in kilowatts,

 .. math::
    m_{transformer} &= k_m P_{rotor} + b\\
    c_{transformer} &= k_c m_{transformer}\\
-   k_m &= 1915\\
+   k_m &= 1.915\\
    b   &= 1910\\
    k_c &= 18.8